bytedeco/javacv-examples/OpenCV_Cookbook/src/main/scala/opencv_cookbook/chapter02/README.md

 // We have an 8-bit grey lavel image (byte image) representead as `Mat` val image : Mat = ...

-// Indexer is used to access value in the image val indexer = image.createIndexer().asInstanceOf[UByteIndexer]

 // Total number of elements, combining components from each channel val nbElements = image.rows * image.cols * image.channels

+// Indexer is used to access value in the image
+// Reshape to create flat view so we can iterate using a single loop
+// Annotate type correct type of the indexer: UByteIndexer val indexer: UByteIndexer = image.reshape(1, nbElements).createIndexer()

 for (i <- 0 until nbElements) {
   // Convert to integer, byte is treated as an unsigned value val v = indexer.get(i)